kobbyga/Credit-Portfolio-Risk---Credit-Metrics/README.md

 ### 1. Rating Transition Framework

 Built a full rating migration model using Moody's historical transition probability matrices.
-Each obligor is assigned an initial rating, and the matrix maps the probability of migrating to any rating state (including default) over a one-year horizon.
-Loss at each terminal state is calculated from the discounted value of remaining cash flows, incorporating state-specific discount rates.
+Each obligor is assigned an initial rating, and the matrix maps the probability of migrating to any rating state (including default) over a one year horizon.
+Loss at each terminal state is calculated from the discounted value of remaining cash flows, incorporating state specific discount rates.
 This framework is implemented in Excel.

 ### 2. Recovery Rate Modelling